p-m/filmsearch/README.md

 argument.
 It’s useful to run the program from a cronjob: It runs automatically and crond sends you the output by email.
 Examples for the configuration file, the database and a crontab file are in the `examples` subdirectory.
-There you’ll find also some other useful stuff.
+Useful patches are in the `patches` subdirectory.

 `imdb2fs` is a helper program for creating database entries from IMDB identifiers.
 Its default configuration file is `~/.config/imdb2fs.conf`, but